Linguistic performance: Errors in linguistic performance

 Levelt (1993) states that we as speakers are unaware of most of these levels of performance such as articulation, which includes the movement and placement of the articulators, the formulation of the utterance which includes the words selected and their pronunciation and the rules which must be followed for the utterance to be grammatical.
-The levels speakers are consciously aware is the intent of the message which occurs at the level of conceptualization and then again at self-monitoring which is when the speaker would become aware of any errors that may have occurred and correct themselves.
+The level that speakers are consciously aware of is the intent of the message which occurs at the level of conceptualization and then again at self-monitoring which is when the speaker would become aware of any errors that may have occurred and correct themselves.

 Slips of the tongue

-One type of slip of the tongue which cause an error in the syntax of the utterance are called transformational errors.
-Transformational errors are a mental operation proposed by Chomsky in his Transformational Hypothesis and it has three parts which errors in performance can occur.
-These transformations are applied at the level of the underlying structures and predict the ways in which an error can occur.
+One type of slips of the tongue which cause an error in the syntax of the utterance is called transformational errors.
+Transformational errors are a mental operation proposed by Chomsky in his Transformational Hypothesis, and it has three parts where errors in performance can occur.
+These transformations are applied at the level of the underlying structures and predict the ways in which an error can occur: